koehnl/CommunityVuln_PlosOne/README.md

 Values for community reliance (from NOAA California Current Integrated Ecosystem Assessment) will be provided in the same Dryad repository at the time of publication.

+Note that specific sizing of figures specified in code may change during editing process for manuscript publication